Dataedo on Docker with HTTPS

 • Dataedo Portal runnning on Docker with latest image.

-• .pem certificate and private key for your website (if you don't have it you can create it for free with Certbot)
+• A .pem certificate and private key for your website.
+If you don't have these, you can create them for free using Certbot.

 Setup process:

-In your dataedo folder create the file nginx.conf and place the following in it (replace sampledomain.com with your domain name):
+In your Dataedo folder, create the file nginx.conf and place the following in it.
+Be sure to replace sampledomain.com with your domain name and update the paths for the certificate files accordingly:

 map $http_upgrade $connection_upgrade {